Happy Birthday Play School Exhibition at the SA Maritime Museum, Port Adelaide – Review

 I grew up watching presenters like Noni Hazlehurst and John Waters, and such famous toys as Jemima, Humpty, Big Ted – and Little Ted – onscreen.
 (It’s a stark reminder, as parents, how different our childhoods were.
 My boys are more up with YouTube stars and shows on TV streaming services!)

-And yet, my two still had a bundle of fun at the Happy Birthday Play School Exhibition, which has sailed into Port Adelaide’s Maritime Museum until 29 March 2020.
+And yet, my two still had a bundle of fun at the Happy Birthday Play School Exhibition, which has sailed into Port Adelaide’s Maritime Museum.
 Developed by the National Museum of Australia, in collaboration with the ABC, the travelling exhibition marks the program’s milestone 50th birthday and is exclusive to the South Australian Maritime Museum locally.

 I loved learning ‘behind the scenes’ facts about the show, like that it was originally adapted from a British program, but the Aussie version long outlived the BBC one (and became distinctly our own), and that the show’s entirely scripted and the presenters must learn their lines.